vymao/SNVCurate/README.md

 ### Running the pipeline (together) (under SNVCurate/postProcessing/):
 There are two ways to run this pipeline:
-1. Create a config file `parameters.config`.
-See `parameters_example.config` for details.
+1. Create a config file.
+See `config.json` for details.
 2. Run `runAll.sh`.

 ### Running the pipeline (individual) (under SNVCurate/postProcessing/):